flareno/ExtraPy/README.md

 # ExtraPy
 Python3 package to analyse and handle electrophyiological extracellular recordings

-For the moment there is only the filters.py
-The base of this script was the filter_signal function created by Sam Garcia, I have adapted this function also to a Notch filter.

 The expected modules are:

 1) Behaviour
     - load lick and param files
     - plot scatter plots
     - PSTH of lick
-    - analyze training with different delays
+    - analyze training with different delays (extract the delay of each trial and then extract the licks of each trial and sort them by the delay)

 2) Electrophysiology
     - Handle files
-    - Filters (thanks to Sam Garcia)
-    - Spike sorting (post TDC)
     - Phase-locking (by Lilian Goepp)

+3) Filters
+    - various filters (thanks to Sam Garcia for the original function)

-    - Scalogram (by Sam Garcia)
+4) Scalogram and time frequency analyses (by Sam Garcia)